timelygator/TimelyGator/docs/sprint/Sprint3.md

 ### Frontend
 - Started off with a bit of e2e testing and some real-time updation feature retention
-- Testing API call behaviours manually to identify trend of data fetching and amking modifcations accordingly
+- Testing API call behaviours manually to identify trends of data fetching and making modifications accordingly
 - Persistent theme changes allows user to change website aesthetics.

 ### Backend
-- Utilize `chrome.storage.sync` for persistance in configuration of browser extension.
+- Utilize `chrome.storage.sync` for persistence in the configuration of browser extension.

 ## Testing